physionetchallenges/physionetchallenges.github.io/2021/index.md

 ## <a name="announcements"></a> Announcements

+__May 1, 2021:__ The official phase of the Challenge reopens today.
+Due to your engagement, we have enormously expanded the training data, modified the lead combination, and modified the example code and scoring function.
+Please see [our announcement](https://groups.google.com/u/4/g/physionet-challenges/c/ICEtUoEFppM) on the [Challenge forum](https://groups.google.com/g/physionet-challenges) for more details.
+We will update and clarify these changes in response to your questions in the coming days.

 __April 19, 2021:__ CinC has extended its abstract submission deadline to April 24, 2021.
 Please [submit your abstract](https://www.softconf.com/l/cinc2021/) if you have not done so already.
 Like last year, CinC will host a hybrid conference with both in-person and remote attendance.
 Please see our [announcement](https://groups.google.com/g/physionet-challenges/c/3dNhVvor5Lg) on the [Challenge forum](https://groups.google.com/g/physionet-challenges) for more details.

 __April 13, 2021:__ Only two days left to [submit an abstract to CinC](http://www.cinc.org/information-for-computing-in-cardiology-authors/)!
 Please find the [abstract submission announcement](https://groups.google.com/g/physionet-challenges/c/gchqYjCv5Kk) and the [instructions announcement](https://groups.google.com/g/physionet-challenges/c/wnCAoqZxFAI) on the [Challenge forum](https://groups.google.com/g/physionet-challenges).
 Please see the [leaderboard](leaderboard/) for the final scores of the unofficial phase, and please submit your abstract today!